Anne Frank House: Museum history

-Shortly after the book was published, visitors were shown around by the employees who had hidden the families and could see the secret rooms.
-However, by 1955, the company had moved to new premises and the entire block to which the building belonged was sold to a single estate agent who served a demolition order with the intention of building a factory on the space.
-A campaign to save the building and to list it as a protected monument was started by the Dutch paper Het Vrije Volk on 23 November 1955.
+Shortly after the book was published, Otto Frank's employees showed visitors the secret rooms where the families hid.
+However, by 1955, the clothing manufacturing company, the Berghaus Company, bought the row of houses on Prinsengracht and had plans to demolish for and rebuild for their company's growth.
+Due to public pushback, the demolition was cancelled.
+A campaign to save the building and to list it as a protected monument was started by the Dutch paper Het Vrije Volk on November 23, 1955.
 The building was saved by campaigners who staged a protest outside the building on the day of demolition.

-The Anne Frank Foundation was established on 3 May 1957 in cooperation with Otto Frank, Anne Frank's father, with the primary aim of collecting enough funds to purchase and restore the building.
-In October of that year, the company who owned it donated the building to the Foundation as a goodwill gesture.
-The collected funds were then used to purchase the house next door, Number 265, shortly before the remaining buildings on the block were pulled down as planned.
-The building was opened as a museum to the public in 1960.
+The Anne Frank Foundation was established on May 3, 1957 in leadership of Otto Frank, with the primary aim of collecting enough funds to purchase and restore the building.
+In October of that year, Berghaus Company donated the building to the foundation as a goodwill gesture.
+The collected funds were then used to purchase the neighboring 265 Prinsengracht house, shortly before the remaining buildings on the block were pulled down as planned.
+The restoration of 263 Prinsengracht began and the building was opened as a museum to the public in 1960.

-The former hiding place of Anne Frank attracted a huge amount of interest, especially as translations and dramatisations of the Diary had made her a figure known throughout the world.
-Over 9,000 visitors came in its first year.
+The former hiding place of Anne Frank attracted a huge amount of interest, especially as translations and dramatizations of the diary had made her a figure known throughout the world.
+Over 9,000 visitors came in the museum's first open year.
 In a decade, there were twice as many.
-Over the years, the building has had to be renovated to manage such a large number of visitors, and it closed temporarily for this reason in 1970 and 1999.
+Over the years, the building required renovations to manage such a large number of visitors, and it closed temporarily for this reason in 1970 and 1999.
+To accommodate the growing number of visitors, in the late 1980s the City of Amsterdam proposed a new building be constructed on the corner of Prinsengracht and Westermarkt.
+This building became a part of the larger Anne Frank House complex that was in the process of implementing "The Maintenance and Future of the Anne Frank House" initiative in 1999.
+This project resulted in the preservation of the annex, front of 263 Prinsengracht, educational and functional purposes of 265 Prinsengracht, and the newly built corner structure that housed the entrance, cashier, cafe, and other amenities.